JScript: JScript "Chakra" (JsRT)

 JScript "Chakra" is based on the JScript (COM classic) version, but it has been redesigned to improve performance in Internet Explorer 9 at the expense of proper Active Scripting engine compatibility.
 It requires a specific Microsoft JavaScript Hosting (JsRT) API for proper use.
 Therefore, it is installed side by side with JScript 5.x and is only used by Internet Explorer 9 and later as well as JsRT hosts, while other Active Scripting hosts keep using the 5.x version when requesting the JScript engine.

-There are two versions of the Chakra engine, the original one used by Internet Explorer 9 and later, and sometimes referred to as "jscript9.dll" or "legacy Chakra engine", and a second one used by Microsoft Edge browser and sometimes referred to as "new Chakra engine", "Edge engine" or "Chakra.dll".
+There are two versions of the Chakra JsRT engine.

+The original one was used by Internet Explorer 9 and later, and is sometimes referred to as "jscript9.dll" or "legacy Chakra engine", and a second one used by Microsoft Edge Legacy browser and sometimes referred to as "new Chakra engine", "Edge engine" or "Chakra.dll".

-Both Chakra versions can be used by other applications using the JsRT API and can be installed side by side.
+Both Chakra JsRT versions can be used by other applications using the JsRT API and can be installed side by side.

+There is also a COM Classic version of Chakra internally called "JScript 9 Legacy" (provided by jscript9Legacy.dll), introduced with Windows 11 24H2, which brings back compatibility with Active Scripting hosts and intended as a compatible drop-in replacement for JScript 5.8.
+Although largely compatible with the original JScript 5.8, there are notable breaking differences.

 See separate page about new Chakra (Edge) engine.

 JScript .NET (CLI)

 JScript .NET is a Microsoft .NET implementation of JScript.
 It is a CLI language and thus inherits very powerful features, but lacks many features of the original JScript language, making it inappropriate for many scripting scenarios.

 JScript .NET can be used for ASP.NET pages and for complete .NET applications, but the lack of support for this language in Microsoft Visual Studio places it more as an upgrade path for classic ASP using classic JScript than as a new first-class language.

-JScript .NET is not supported in the .NET Compact Framework.
+JScript .NET is unsupported in the .NET Compact Framework.

-Note: JScript .NET versions are not related to classic JScript versions.
-JScript .NET is a separate product.
-Even though JScript .NET is not supported within the Visual Studio IDE, its versions are in sync with other .NET languages versions (C#, VB.NET, VC++) that follow their corresponding Visual Studio versions.
+JScript .NET versions are unrelated to classic JScript versions, and are a separate product line.
+Even though JScript .NET is unsupported within the Visual Studio IDE, its versions are in sync with other .NET languages versions (C#, VB.NET, VC++) that follow their corresponding Visual Studio versions.